Recommendations & Conclusions

 The Government should, in its response to this Report, tell us how it plans to monitor, evaluate and report on progress in delivering “in-house STEM capability” across public services, including the NHS and schools.

-Government response.
-The government states that the S&T Framework commits to building STEM skills and literacy, highlights the role of the GSE Profession, mentions the GSE strategy on Diversity and Inclusion, and states that DSIT will publish an update by the end …
+The government states that the S&T Framework commits to building STEM skills and literacy, highlights the role of the GSE Profession, mentions the GSE strategy on Diversity and Inclusion, and states that DSIT will publish an update by the end of 2023 on the progress …

 Department for Science, Innovation and Technology